foundersandcoders/coursebook/src/course/syllabus/application/tribute-page/project.md

 - [ ] Everything on the page fits on any screen size, without content overflowing or being cut off
 - [ ] A user can click on a link that takes them to another website
 - [ ] The page has a header element, and a footer element
-- [ ] Somewhere on the page, the user can see today's date
-      Note: the date should always be correct.
+- [ ] Somewhere on the page, the user can see today's date.
+The date should always be correct.
 You'll need to use JavaScript to generate the date, and DOM manipulation to display it.

 {% box %}